 Just because I think I need to learn more doesn’t make it so.

 I know that I’m always feeling my thinking, so when my thoughts change, my feelings change.
 I might feel confident one moment, and scared the next.

 As I take action, I’ll notice what’s true and what’s not.

-I start despite the thoughts in my head.
 It is only through challenging my assumptions–because that’s what thoughts are–that I see if something will work or not.

-So if you don’t know where to start, start anywhere.
+And if you don’t know where to start, start anywhere.
 If you don’t know what your passion is, start experimenting.